sudorook/bmDCA/README.md

 10. `update_rule` - sampler mode, 'mh' for Metropolis-Hastings and 'z-sqrt' or 'z-barker' for Zanella, 2019. 'z-sqrt' corresponds to a balancing function of `sqrt(t)`, and 'z-barker' corresponds to `t/(1+t)`. (default: "mh")
-11. `update_burn_timeo` - flag to check tune the burn times during runtime using MCMC sample energies and autocorrelations or lookahead sampling of a small set of sequences. (default: true)
+11. `update_burn_times` - flag to check tune the burn times during runtime using MCMC sample energies and autocorrelations (walkers > 1) or lookahead sampling of a small set of sequences (walkers == 1). (default: true)
 12. `burn_in_start` - initial burn-in time (default: 10000)
 13. `burn_between_start` - initial wait time between sampling sequences
     (default: 100)